Michele King, Head of School

 Karen Payne, Garden Lead Teacher

-Karen has been teaching in Montessori classrooms for over 25 years.
-She began working at SAMS in 2000 as a substitute and part time teacher and in 2010 became the Head Teacher and Garden Program Director.
+Karen has been teaching in Montessori classrooms since 1992.
+She joined SAMS in 2000 and now enjoys the position of Garden Lead Teacher.
 She has expanded the garden and greenhouse curriculum over the years with activities such as wood working, hands-on science experiments, and nature exploration that follow and build on the Montessori philosophy of learning through inquiry and discovery.
-Karen believes that the outdoor environment helps develop a life-long love of learning in children and establishes a deeper understanding of the world that they live in.
+Karen firmly believes that the outdoor environment helps develop a life-long love of learning in children and establishes a deeper understanding of the world that they live in.
 Karen was born and raised in England and completed her Montessori training in London.
-She has an extensive knowledge of Early Childhood Education having completed an Associate’s degree in Child Development and an Associate’s degree in Social and Behavioral Sciences at SRJC, as well as a Bachelor’s degree in Early Chlidhood Studies at Sonoma State Univerisity.
-She is currently pursuing her M.A.
-Ed. and is excited to be continuing her studies so that she can share her education with both her students and their familes.
-Karen has two adult children of her own-both presently attending college.
-In her spare time, Karen enjoys catering, gardening, and photography, as well as spending time with family and friends.
+She has an extensive knowledge of early childhood and holds an Associate’s degree in both Child Development and Social and Behavioral Sciences.
+In addition, she holds a BA in early Childhood Studies and a MA in Education from Sonoma State University.
+She is currently working on a Doctorate degree and is continuing her research of technology integration in early childhood.
+Outside of school, Karen enjoys catering, hiking, art, and photography, as well as spending “family time” with her two adult children.

 Pamela Spitz, Lead Teacher